-At the start of his journey from Pentos to Volantis, Tyrion Lannister takes the opportunity to have a closer look at the Valyrian road that he and Illyrio Mopatis are traveling on.
+At the start of his journey from Pentos to Volantis, Tyrion Lannister looks at the Valyrian road on which he and Illyrio Mopatis.
 It runs as straight as a spear to the horizon.
 It is a ribbon of fused stone raised half a foot above the ground to allow rainfall and snowmelt to run off its shoulders.
 Tyrion muses that unlike the muddy tracks that pass for roads in the Seven Kingdoms, the Valyrian roads are wide enough for three wagons to pass abreast, and neither time nor traffic mar them.
-They still endure, unchanging, four centuries after Valyria itself had met its Doom.
+They still endure, unchanging, four centuries after Valyria met its Doom.

 - ↑ 1.0 1.1 A Game of Thrones, Chapter 23, Daenerys III.

 - ↑ 2.0 2.1 A Dance with Dragons, Chapter 6, The Merchant's Man.